 All her professional life the professor of physics and electrical engineering at the Massachusetts Institute of Technology (MIT) engaged herself in improving the opportunities for women in the natural sciences.
 She herself had experienced how difficult it can be for women to follow their vocation.
 In spite of her successes as a student, the doors were not open for her.
 In fact, she was advised to become a teacher, a secretary, or a nurse.
 Mildred Dresselhaus, however, had an outstanding mentor, who inspired her to graduate in natural sciences.
-So she became a highly decorated expert in physics, who until her death at 86 never got tired of engaging herself for a good cause.
+She became a highly decorated expert in physics who never tired of working for a good cause until her death at the age of 86.

-Be inspired by the awardees we were allowed to honor in the name of Mildred Dresselhaus.
+Be inspired by the interviews given by the awardees during their research stays in Hamburg, or by the quotes they sent us, and whom we are proud to honor in the name of Mildred Dresselhaus.